 A lot of people in Buffalo take the bus for their daily commute.
 For the size of the city, the number of people who use public transportation is quite high.
 For many people in Buffalo, this fills their need for low-cost transportation.

-In terms of college education, Buffalo is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.65% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Buffalo is somewhat higher than in the average US city of 21.84%: 27.65% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Buffalo in 2018 was $24,400, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $97,600 for a family of four.
 However, Buffalo contains both very wealthy and poor people as well.
 Buffalo also has one of the higher rates of people living in poverty in the nation, with 30.06% of its population below the federal poverty line.

 Buffalo is an extremely ethnically-diverse city.
 The people who call Buffalo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Buffalo residents report their race to be White, followed by Black or African-American.
 Buffalo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.29% of the city’s residents.
 Important ancestries of people in Buffalo include Irish, German, Italian, Polish, and English.

 The most common language spoken in Buffalo is English.
 Other important languages spoken here include Spanish and Arabic.